zAlweNy26/trinacria-sql/README.md

 Improvements are always appreciated!
 If you want to contribute to this project though, remember to open an issue with your suggestion before doing any changes.
 This will help you avoid working on something that won't get merged.

-## Project status

-This project is considered completed and won't be developed further.

 ## Contacts

-You can contact me using my account e-mail or opening an issue on this repo.
-I'll try to reply ASAP.
+You can contact me using the informations in my GitHub profile or opening an issue on this repository.
+I'll try to reply as soon as I can.

 ## License